Aboriginal and Torres Strait Islander Community

 NAIDOC WEEK Smoking Ceremony

-Wingecarribee Shire Council acknowledges the Gundungurra and Tharawal people as the Traditional Custodians of this place we now call the Wingecarribee Shire.
+Wingecarribee Shire Council acknowledges the Gundungurra and Dharawal people as the Traditional Custodians of this land.

-We pay respect to Elders past and present and extend that respect to all First Nations people.
+We pay respect to Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people.

 Wingecarribee Shire Council recognises the continuous and deep connection to their Ngurra (Country) and that this is of great cultural significance to Aboriginal people, both locally and in the region.

-For Gundungurra and Tharawal people, Ngurra (Country) means everything.
+For Gundungurra and Dharawal people, Ngurra (Country) means everything.
 It is physical, cultural and spiritual.

 Council provides a number of initiatives to promote and celebrate Aboriginal culture within the Wingecarribee Shire.